 While it’s likely that the majority of your employees will never be an issue, there can always be a bad apple or two in the bunch.
 These are the people your business really has to worry about.
 What are you doing to stop them?

-Video surveillance can be your best defense against employee theft.
+Video camera surveillance can be your best defense against employee theft.

 The presence of video cameras alone is enough to deter most employees from criminal actions.
 This is especially effective in businesses exchanging large amounts of cash throughout the day.
 Knowing your manager may be watching you count the drawers will definitely make you think twice.

-Video surveillance footage is stored in a DVR or cloud allowing the company to watch the footage whenever need be.
-Did the drawers come in a little low one day?
+Next, video surveillance footage is stored in a DVR or cloud allowing the company to watch the footage whenever need be.
+Was the cash register a few dollars short?
 Review the tapes!

 This footage can also be used in court in case you need to press charges on anybody committing theft.
 Having this proof can make all the difference in the world in terms of recouping from your loss.